transcend-io/lazydecipheriv/readme.md

 # Lazy Decipheriv

+`createDecipheriv`, but `setAuthTag` later.

 Problem: In Node, it's required to `decipher.setAuthTag()` _before_ beginning a decipher stream.

-`createLazyDecipheriv` is like `createDecipheriv`, but you can check the authTag later.
+`createLazyDecipheriv` is just like `createDecipheriv`, but you can check the authTag later.

 ## Usage